Advanced Usage

 $ tesseract-runtime apply '{"inputs": {"name": "Tessie"}}'

-The tesseract-runtime CLI supports the same endpoints and options as containerized Tesseracts.
+tesseract-runtime supports the same endpoints and options as containerized Tesseracts.
 Run tesseract-runtime --help for details.

 Tip